NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 == State and Parameters Representation

-// The model is implemented in Uppaal, a tool that allows to model, validate and verify NTAs and NSTAs.

 Each agent type (_survivor_, _first-responder_, _drone_) is represented by an automaton, called *template* in Uppaal.
 These templates are characterized by many different parameters, and are implemented in Uppaal in the following way:
 - The template signature (the parameters list) contains only one constant parameter, the agent ID, annotated with a custom type defined as an integer with the range of possible IDs (e.g. `typedef int[0, N_DRONES-1] drone_t;`).
-This way, by listing the template names in the _System declarations_ (`system Drone, Survivor, FirstResponder;`), Uppaal can automatically generate the right number of instances of each template;
+This way, by listing the template names in the _System declarations_ (`system Drone, Survivor, FirstResponder;`), Uppaal can automatically generate the right number of instances of each template.
 - The other agents' parameters (e.g. $N_v$, $N_r$, $T_"zr"$, etc.) are defined in constant global arrays (e.g. `const int N_v[drone_t] = {1, 1};`).
 Each template instance can then index these arrays with its own ID to access its own parameters (e.g. `N_v[id]`).

 This setup allows for easily defining the simulation parameters all inside the _Declarations_ section, without modifying either the templates or the _System declarations_, and to easily assign different parameters to each template instance.